 Unlike Android phones, which generally required a third party locking app to do this, Apple has a few built-in security solutions.
 Learn about them below.

 As you do so, take this time to do a comprehensive security review of your phone.
-Check and refresh account passwords, enable a VPN and other security tools, and make sure your phone is up to date.
+Check and refresh account passwords, and other security tools, and make sure your phone is up to date.
 It’s a good idea to do this at least once per month.

 And don’t forget the easiest way to keep people out of your apps—don’t let them use your phone in the first place—unless you trust them.